It can be somewhat tricky to get access to an existing Ring doorbell if you've just moved into a house or apartment.

 If the Ring Doorbell belongs to your landlord, then you'll have to ask them to add you to their account, using the “Shared Users” feature.

-In a nutshell, you either need to reset the device or contact the former owner to get them to remove the device from their account.
+If you now own this Ring Doorbell, then you’ll either have to factory reset the device or contact the previous owner to get them to remove the device from their Ring account.

-In this article, we have compiled a list of tips on how to connect to a Ring doorbell that is already installed.
+In this article, I’ll show you how to connect to a Ring doorbell that is already installed.

-Sometimes, you might come across a previously used Ring doorbell, someone might have given you one, or you might find one already installed by the previous homeowner.
+Sometimes, you may come across a previously used Ring doorbell… be it a gift you've received, a device you bought secondhand, or one already installed by the previous homeowner.

-- Reach out to the previous owner and have them hand over the ownership of that particular doorbell to you.
+- Reach out to the previous owner and have them revoke or hand over the ownership of that particular doorbell to you.